Lamar State College-Orange

 - Lamar State College-Orange is an open-admissions, lower-division state institution of higher education within the Texas State University System.
 Our mission is to provide academic transfer and associate degree programs, technical certificate and associate degree programs, developmental programs, continuing education and customized training programs and community service activities.

-- The teacher population of 65 teachers has declined by 35% over five years.
+- The teacher population of 65 teachers has stayed relatively flat over five years.

 |Lamar State College-Orange||(TX) Community College Avg.|

 |Carnegie Classification||Baccalaureate / Associates Colleges||Baccalaureate / Associates Colleges|

 |Institution Level||Less than 2 yrs||At least 2 but less than 4 years|

 |Total Faculty||65 staff||76 staff|